SpikeInterface/spikeinterface/doc/modules/sortingcomponents.rst

 An important concept to be discovered is the **node pipeline** machinery using the :py:func:`~spikeinterface.core.run_node_pipeline()` functions.

-You can also have a look `spikeinterface blog <https://TODO(ref script paper components)>`_ where there are more detailed notebooks on sorting components.
+You can also have a look `spikeinterface <https://github.com/samuelgarcia/sorting_components_benchmark_paper>`_ here there are more detailed notebooks on sorting components.

 Peak detection